tarwn/lessthandot-hugo/blogs/content/posts/2015-11-16-real-world-azure-lease-container-bug-in-azure-storage-api.md

   - real world azure

 ---
-Recently we&#8217;ve been working with the raw Azure Storage API to try and get to a more stable solution then the far more aggressively changing Azure Storage SDK.
+Recently we've been working with the raw Azure Storage API to try and get to a more stable solution then the far more aggressively changing Azure Storage SDK.
 One of the goals is to be able to work equally well locally, against the emulator, and in production.
-We&#8217;re used to cases where the Emulator diverges from production or the documentation, but recently we found a case where the emulator and documentation match, but the production services appear to be wrong.
+We're used to cases where the Emulator diverges from production or the documentation, but recently we found a case where the emulator and documentation match, but the production services appear to be wrong.

 <div style="background-color: #ffff99; padding: .5em; margin: 1em;">
   <h2 style="margin: .5em 0px;">